Sadly, there is no singular treatment that can cure all wounds.

 2. THE SKIN TYPE

-Hydrocolloids are a gel-like adhesive that provides non-breathable adhesion to the skin, trapping moisture under the skin and promoting healing in wound care products.
-They’re also commonly used as a thickening and gelling agent in food formulations.
+Hydrocolloids are gel-like adhesives that provide non-breathable adhesion to the skin, trapping moisture under the skin and promoting healing in wound care products.
+They’re often used in the most advanced medical-grade adhesives but are also commonly used as a thickening and gelling agent in food formulations.

 Hydrogel is a polymer material that absorbs large amounts of fluid.
 It keeps wounds moist to reduce scarring, and because it’s conductive, hydrogel wound dressings are often embedded with sensors to monitor wound care.
 Even though it’s not an adhesive, hydrogel is viscous and elastic, adding comfort to sensitive skin.